Asset Loading#

 loadText(path)stringLoad a text file

-loadJson<T>(path)TLoad and parse a JSON file
+loadJson<T>(path)TLoad and parse JSON

 loadBytes(path)Uint8ArrayLoad raw bytes